Search

 The equipment obviously plays an important part of your glide and your performance in the light.
 Wingfoil sailing in light wind will be determined by the choice of the right equipment.

 Using THE right wing will increase your chances of flying before anyone else.
-Choose a wing with a thin but rigid leading edge like our new Elite wing in Dyneema.
+Favor a wing with a thin but rigid leading edge like our new Dyneema Elite wing.
 The leading edge is a drag generator on the wing.
 The thicker the leading edge, the more drag it will hinder and therefore will not be the most effective.
 A thin leading edge significantly reduces drag and therefore allows you to start earlier, to go faster.

 If you are sailing on lakes, choose a large kite that will allow you to leave very early.